kumartushar/zookeeper-platform/README.md

 ### Easy Setup

-Create a role `zookeeper-cluster` having `recipe['zookeeper-cluster']` in its runlist.
+Create a role `zookeeper-cluster` having `recipe['zookeeper-cluster']` in its runlist and setting `node['zookeeper-cluster']['role']` to itself.
 Add this role in the runlists of the nodes you want to use for your cluster.
 By default, you need exactly 3 nodes.

+By default, this cookbook includes the *java* cookbook in **systemd-service** recipe, just before launching the service.
+You can deactivate this behavior by setting `node['zookeeper-cluster']['install_java']` to false.

 ### Search